Measuring Power Generation of Solar Panels on a Satellite

 Just like the real Aqua satellite, the Aqua model is equipped with 12 solar arrays.
 Each array can be defined as a group in the satellite model file.
 Having several individual arrays enables you to articulate the solar panels individually, rather than articulating one huge “solar panel wing.”

-What is the Solar Panel Tool?
+Checking out the Solar Panel tool

 The Solar Panel tool enables you to model the exposure of solar panels mounted on spacecraft, aircraft, and ground vehicles over a given time interval.
 To compute the electrical power captured by the solar panels at a given point in time, the Solar Panel tool applies the following Basic Power Equation: